aws-samples/eks-workshop-developers/website/docs/eks/python/about-otel-instrumentation.md

 ![Trace Map](./k8-app-trace.png)

 We have used [resourcedetection](https://github.com/aws-samples/python-fastapi-demo-docker/blob/aws-opentelemetry/eks/opentelemetrycollector.yaml#L22-L25) processor in OpenTelemetryCollector Custom Resource Definition to enrich the trace with kubernetes specific Metadata.
-You can see the kubernetes metadata in raw traces as well as by selecting the application.
+You can see the kubernetes metadata in raw traces as well by selecting the application.

 ![Raw Trace](./raw-trace-snippet.png)